Payset prespective

 The key thing to understand about a Payset account is that due to our access to multiple payment networks around the world, including SWIFT, SEPA, Target2, Faster Payments, CHAPS, and more, and our partnerships with banks in numerous regions, each time you make an international transaction through your Payset account, it is treated as a local transaction.
 In other words, you’re not paying the fees of a cross-border transaction and you’re not having to wait out the delays.
 It happens cheaply and quickly just like a local payment.

-Benefit 2: Manage payments to/from clients in numerous countries and currencies from one account
+Manage payments to/from clients in numerous countries and currencies from one account

 The online Payset dashboard is like your online banking portal, only it allows you to hold up to 38 currencies.
 You can also accept credit or debit payments in 34 different currencies.
 While you hold your different currencies, you can cheaply exchange between them with access to the best international exchange rates.